Redraw vs Enscape: Comparativo para Arquitetos 2026

 Technical knowledgeHighHighLow

-Now look at total cost.
-With local rendering, between hardware and software, a solo architect spends US$ 3,000 easily in year one.
-With Redraw, the Basic plan is US$ 15/month and delivers roughly 300 renders.
-That's under US$ 200 a year for capacity that traditional setups would need 15x more to match.
+Now think about total cost.
+With local rendering, between hardware and software, an architect easily spends $5,000 in the first year.
+With Redraw, the Basic plan costs $15 per month and delivers around 300 renders.
+That's less than $200 per year for a capacity that in the traditional model would require an investment 25 times greater.

-Two years ago, AI rendering was experimental.
-Results were generic, textures came out weird, and project geometry was lost entirely.
-Anyone who tested ChatGPT, ComfyUI or other generic AIs for rendering knows this.
-The image looks nice but has nothing to do with the actual project.
+2 years ago, AI rendering was experimental.
+Results were generic, textures looked strange, and the project geometry was completely lost.
+Anyone who tried ChatGPT, ComfyUI or other generic AIs for rendering knows this.
+The image looks nice, but has nothing to do with the real project.
 The AI invents windows, changes proportions, adds elements that don't exist.

-The issue with those tools is that they weren't built for architecture.
-ChatGPT generates great images, but it doesn't respect your project.
-ComfyUI gives technical control, but demands hours of workflow setup.
-Nano Banana produces interesting results, but doesn't keep fidelity to the original model.
+The problem with those tools is that they weren't built for architecture.
+ChatGPT generates incredible images, but doesn't respect your project.
+ComfyUI gives technical control, but requires hours of workflow configuration.
+Nano Banana produces interesting results, but doesn't maintain fidelity to the original model.

-Architecture-specific AI tools solved that.
+AI tools specialized in architecture solved this.
 Redraw, for example, was trained specifically to understand architectural projects.
 It doesn't invent geometry.
-It respects lines, proportions, and the project's intent.
-And it does that in seconds, no complex prompt required.
+It respects lines, proportions, and the project intent.
+And it does this in seconds, without complex prompts.

-It hasn't completely replaced V-Ray for every case.
-A render for an international competition with extreme detail still calls for traditional software.
-But for 90% of a studio's day-to-day, client presentations, facade studies, interior variations, AI delivers professional output at a fraction of the time and cost.
+I'm not saying it completely replaced V-Ray for all cases.
+A render for an international competition with extreme detail may still need traditional software.
+But for 90% of an office's day-to-day work — client presentations, facade studies, interior variations — AI delivers professional results in a fraction of the time and cost.

 Why the market is migrating to the cloud

-A 3-person studio with Lumion Pro spends US$ 3,447 a year on software alone.
-Add hardware and you blow past US$ 10,000 easily.
-With AI cloud rendering, the same studio spends under US$ 1,000 a year and delivers faster.
+A 3-person office with Lumion Pro spends $3,447 per year on software alone.
+Add hardware and it easily passes $10,000.
+With AI cloud rendering, the same office spends less than $1,000 per year and delivers faster.

-There's another factor people rarely mention: mobility.
+There's another factor few people talk about: mobility.
 Local rendering ties you to a machine.
-On site, in a meeting, traveling, you don't render.
-With cloud rendering, you open the browser anywhere, upload the image, and in 30 seconds you have the result.
-It works on a laptop, tablet, even mobile.
+If you're on-site, in a meeting, or traveling, you can't render.
+With cloud rendering, you open a browser anywhere, upload the image and in 30 seconds you have the result.
+It works on laptop, tablet, even on phone.

 The trend is clear.
-Traditional software is chasing it.
+Traditional software is catching up.
 Lumion launched cloud rendering.
 Twinmotion integrated with Unreal Cloud.
 V-Ray has Chaos Cloud.
 They know the future is cloud.
-The difference is those solutions still charge per processing hour and still require the same manual setup.
-It's render farm with a pretty brand.
+The difference is these solutions still charge by processing hour and require the same manual configuration.
+It's a render farm with a nice brand.

-AI changed the game because it killed the most expensive step: setup.
-It isn't only running on the cloud.
-It's not having to configure.
+AI changed the game because it eliminated the most expensive step: setup.
+It's not just processing in the cloud.
+It's not needing to configure.

 How Redraw works in practice

 The process is simple.
-You take a screenshot of your 3D model (SketchUp, Revit, ArchiCAD, any software), upload to Redraw, and in up to 40 seconds you get a photorealistic render.
+You take a screenshot of your 3D model (SketchUp, Revit, ArchiCAD, any software), upload it to Redraw, and in up to 40 seconds you receive a photorealistic render.

-Redraw runs 100% in the browser.
-That means any machine, any OS.
-And because it's based on AI trained for architecture, it reads the image context: it tells interior from exterior, identifies materials, adjusts lighting automatically.
+Redraw works 100% in the browser.
+That means it runs on any machine, any operating system.
+And since it's based on AI trained for architecture, it understands the image context: it knows how to differentiate interior from exterior, identifies materials, adjusts lighting automatically.

-For those already using render software, Redraw also works as an enhancer.
-You can upload a V-Ray, Lumion or Enscape render and boost textures, lighting and realism in seconds.
-An extra quality layer without redoing the work.
+For those who already use other render software, Redraw also works as an optimizer.
+You can upload a render from V-Ray, Lumion or Enscape and improve textures, lighting and realism in seconds.
+It's an extra layer of quality without redoing the work.

 Time spent rendering: ~50 hours/month